privcount/privcount/test/README.markdown

 ## Running the test

+### Automated testing

+The automated test script runs all the testing steps listed below, terminating all the privcount processes after the tally server produces a results file:

+    ./run_test.sh ..

+The first argument is the privcount source directory, which is '..' if you're in privcount/test.

+It can optionally install the latest version of privcount using 'pip install', and then run the tests:

+    ./run_test.sh -I <privcount-directory>

+### Manual testing

 Start the event server that will supply events to the data collector:

     privcount inject --simulate --port 20003 --log events.txt